 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-One thing I’ve always wanted to be able to make is a gluten free Biscoff cheesecake – and I’ve finally found the perfect way to do it!
+One thing I’ve always wanted to be able to make is a gluten free Biscoff cheesecake -but sadly Lotus Biscoff and Biscoff Spread is not gluten free.

 And it’s not compulsory, but these pretty biscuits make a lovely decoration to finish off the cheesecake too.